Radiation therapy in treatment of cancer

 A systemic radiation therapy called radioactive iodine, or I-131, is most often used to treat certain types of thyroid cancer.

-Another type of systemic radiation therapy, called targeted radionuclide therapy, is used to treat some patients who have advanced prostate cancer or gastroenteropancreatic neuroendocrine tumor (GEP-NET).
+Another type of systemic radiation therapy, called targeted radionuclide therapy, is used to treat some patients who have advanced prostate cancer or gastroenteropancreatic neuroendocrine tumors (GEP-NET).
 This type of treatment may also be referred to as molecular radiotherapy.

 Radiation may be the only treatment you need for certain individuals.
 But most often, for other cancer therapies, such as surgery, chemotherapy, and immunotherapy, you can get radiation therapy.
 Before, during, or after these other procedures, radiation therapy may be provided to increase the chances that the treatment will succeed.
 The timing of radiation therapy depends on the type of cancer being treated and whether cancer treatment or symptoms are the aim of radiation therapy.